akarlinsky/world_mortality/README.md

 ### Eurostat
-We collect the weekly data from Eurostat for the following countries: Cyprus, Georgia, Malta, Montenegro, Romania.
+We collect the weekly data from Eurostat for the following countries: Cyprus, Malta, Montenegro, Romania.

 ### Albania (monthly)